This Is Getting Scary

 House Prices - UK

-Rightmove reported a 5.6% rise in asking house prices in the year to Aug 2021 while Nationwide reported an 11.0% annual rise in their mortgage approval based index over the same period.
-The ONS is reporting very high growth in its completed sales index with a 13.2% rise in the year to June 2021 though they are struggling with low sample sizes due to the Land Reg Lag.
+Rightmove reported a 8.2% annual rise in asking house prices in August 2022 while Nationwide reported a 10.0% annual rise in their mortgage approval based index over the same period.
+Meanwhile, the ONS reported 7.8% annual growth in its sales agreed index for the year to June 2022.

 Transactions – UK